 After wetting your hair, massage a quarter-sized amount of Strength Cure Shampoo.
 Once your hair is all lathered up, rinse out the product.

-How long do you leave purple shampoo in?
+How long should you leave purple shampoo in for?

 In general, the cooler the blonde, the longer you should let your purple shampoo remain on your hair before washing it out.
 See below for specifics.

-Check out the rest of the Strength Cure Best Blonde collection and complete your hair care routine.
+Check out the rest of the Strength Cure Blonde collection and complete your hair care routine.